November 2018 and May 2019

-The two-day advanced leadership program is taking place on May 9-10, 2018, at the Rideau Club in Ottawa, and it is intended for women in leadership roles and executives.
+The two-day advanced leadership program, Thinking Like a Futurist (TLF) is taking place in November 2018 and in May of 2019, at the Rideau Club in Ottawa, and it is intended for women in leadership roles and executives.

 Here is what previous participants said about the Thinking Like a Futurist Program (TLF):